molu8bits/modsecurity-parser/README.md

 # modsecurity audit log parser and analyser

 # TL;DR
-Get the overview  of security incidents reportyed by modsecurity module into huge modsec_audit.log files.
+Get the overview  of security incidents reported by modsecurity module into huge modsec_audit.log files.

 # Description